Mithgol/phido/README.md

 2. Download the [ZIP-packed](https://github.com/Mithgol/phido/archive/master.zip) source code of PhiDo and unpack it to some directory.
 Then run `npm install --production` in that directory.

 3. Download [node-webkit](https://github.com/rogerwang/node-webkit).
 Either unpack it to the PhiDo's directory or put in some other directory.
-In the latter case, add the node-webkit's directory to your system's `PATH` variable's value.
+In the latter case, add the node-webkit's directory to your system's `PATH` variable's value (unless you plan to use the verbose node-webkit's path when you launch PhiDo).

 ### Setting up